 It is rather difficult for users to set up a comparable quality assurance.
 Instead of testing the effectiveness of the decontamination method, in most cases an established method becomes "trusted" and is not further scrutinized.
 Thus, the sterility is unknown.
 In case autoclaving conditions differ from standard methods (121 °C, 2 bar total, 20 min), e.g. by application of shorter times than requested by some tip suppliers, a test for autoclaving effectiveness becomes even more important.
-The updated ISO 8655-2:2022 even requires tip providers to give instructions on the sterilization procedure for the tips in order to ensure metrological conformity of the system.
+Pipette tips without filter are - if not declared otherwise - usually autoclavable.
+However, it has to be taken into account that PP, based on its composition becomes soft at approximately 110 - 120 °C (melting temperature of approximately 160 - 180 °C).
+Thus, one can imagine that autoclaving according to standard method does stress the material.
+In the worst examples, tips have been reported to have a closed orifice after autoclaving with standard methods.
+In order to find autoclaving-triggered dimensional changes the autoclaved and non-autoclaved tips were measured by 3-D laser measurement and used in a calibration.